11 Sep How does Yell.com work? My Shocking Experience

 Do you offer a local service that you want people within a certain area to find you?

-I’ve had 2 phone calls in the past 2 weeks with sales people at directory websites.
+After listing our business as a Food Digital Marketing Agency, I’ve had 2 phone calls in the past 2 weeks with sales people at directory websites.

 Both using very similar techniques to sell their products..